evalapplydotorg/tblm-private/content/posts/2017-07-08-canned-life-by-ajay-patri.md

   people.
 You know things are pretty bad when the old are the heretics and the young are the  traditionalists.
-You know things are pretty bad if the only way to tell if your country is still democratic is to check it's still selling Coca-Cola.
-A story for the young. "
+You know things are pretty bad if the only way to tell if your country is still democratic is to check it's still selling Coca-Cola....
+A story for the young that is perhaps also a prophesy. "
 slug: ?p=571
 type: post
 year: "2017"